cvmfs/doc-cvmfs/cpt-repo.rst

    -  Scientific Linux 6 (64 bit - with custom AUFS enabled kernel -
       Appendix ":ref:`apx_rpms`")

+   -  CentOS/SL >= 7.3, provided that /var/spool/cvmfs is served by an ext4
+      file system.

    -  Fedora 22 and above (with kernel :math:`\ge` 4.2.x)

    -  Ubuntu 12.04 64 bit and above